Qlik-PE/qlik-azure-cost-explorer/README.md

 The purpose of this script is use the [Azure Billing REST API](https://docs.microsoft.com/en-us/rest/api/billing/) endpoint to retrieve cost data about one (or more) Azure subscriptions.

-This is a 100% pure Qlik Sense app that can be used both on SaaS or in a on-premise environment
+This is a 100% Qlik Sense app that can be used both on SaaS or in a on-premise environment

 ## Installation / Configuration